vzhou842/victorzhou.com/content/posts/2019-04-22-build-an-io-game.md

 Notice how we're using the `js›getAsset()` method we saw earlier from `asset.js`!

+> Read the rest of [src/client/render.js](https://github.com/vzhou842/example-.io-game/blob/master/src/client/render.js) if you're interested in seeing the other render helper functions.

 ## 6. Client Input

-It's time to actually _play_ the game!
-Our control scheme is very simple: use the mouse (on desktop) or touch the screen (on mobile) to control the direction of movement. `src/client/input.js` takes care of it all:
+It's time to make the game _playable_!
+Our control scheme is very simple: use the mouse (on desktop) or touch the screen (on mobile) to control the direction of movement.
+To do this, we'll register [Event Listeners](https://developer.mozilla.org/en-US/docs/Web/API/EventListener) for Mouse and Touch events.

+`src/client/input.js` takes care of it all:

 ```js
 // Header: input.js